NeuromatchAcademy/course-content-dl/projects/docs/project_guidance.md

 * Now brainstorm within your group (60 min).
 Definitely choose a topic and start thinking about concrete questions if you can.
 Make sure the topic you choose is well suited for answering the broad range of questions you are interested in.
 Try to come up with one or a few topics of interest, either by yourselves or directly from the booklet (i.e. project templates).

 Tips:
 * No need to have a very concrete project after this day.
 You will determine the feasibility of your questions in the next few days, and you will likely change your question completely.
 That’s how research works!

-## W1D2 and W1D3 (3h each)

-Watch the [Modeling Steps 1-2 tutorials](https://deeplearning.neuromatch.io/projects/modelingsteps/ModelingSteps_1through2_DL.html).
-Continue brainstorming ideas and start looking through the literature for related work.
-In practice, these two steps are intertwined.
-You might want to get a headstart today on looking at some literature, because it can inform and change your question.
+In your next sessions, watch the [Modeling Steps 1-2 tutorials](https://deeplearning.neuromatch.io/projects/modelingsteps/ModelingSteps_1through2_DL.html).
+Continue brainstorming ideas.
+In practice, brainstorming and looking through related work are intertwined.
+You might want to get a headstart on looking at some literature, because it can inform and change your question.

 * You will need to use your own project for some of this content.
 If you don’t yet have concrete ideas, or you haven’t done a research project before, use one of the provided project templates.
 * If you are using a project template, your goal is to translate the information from the slide and colab notebook into the 10-steps format.
 Some information might not be readily available in the slide or notebook, and you might have to find it in your literature review later this day.
 * Try to write down a few sentences for each of the two steps applied to your project.
 Putting thoughts into well-defined sentences and paragraphs helps at all stages of a project.

-Today you should do a literature review.
-The goal of the literature review is to situate your question in context and help you acquire some keywords to help you refine your question.
-* (30min) on your own, start doing a literature review using google searches and only look at abstracts to select 2-3 promising ones.
-* (10min) report to the whole group what papers you found and pool them together.
-Assign one paper per person to read/skim in the next 1h.
-* (1h) on your own, read the paper that was assigned to you.
-Make notes in a common google doc shared with your group, and especially write down important keywords or concepts which you might use in your proposal later today.
-If you are not connected to an .edu domain or a VPN, try to find full versions of papers on preprint servers like arXiv / bioRxiv.
-You could also ask your TA to get it for you (and they might in turn ask someone who has access to a university VPN).
-There might be other options too…
-* (1h) report back to the group, and try to tell them as much as you understood about the paper.
-Get into details, but don’t just read to them whole sections from the paper.
-Ask the other students questions about the papers they are presenting to understand them better.

 ## W1D4: Projects Day!

 This is a full day dedicated to projects!
-The goals are threefold: continue your literature search, refine your question, and try to find a good dataset.
+The goals are threefold: perform a literature search, refine your question, and try to find a good dataset.

 Start by watching the videos for [Modeling Steps 3-4](https://deeplearning.neuromatch.io/projects/modelingsteps/ModelingSteps_3through4_DL.html).
 It will help you define the ingredients for your project.
 In our case, this primarily involves finding a dataset.
 Finding a good dataset is a crucial step in all deep learning projects.
 It will make the rest of the project much easier, so you should spend a lot of time on this (both days).
 This goes hand in hand with formulating a hypothesis (step 4), because some datasets will naturally invite you to make a hypothesis, especially if you already have a well-defined question.
 Here's an example:

 Question:  What is the relation between pollution and climate change?
 Dataset:   1) Geographic dataset of pollution indices; 2) Geographic dataset of average increase in surface temperature since 1900.
 Hypothesis: We can predict a substantial fraction of the variability in surface temperature increase from pollution indices using a multi-layer convnet.
 Notice that we didn't start with the dataset and that is important.
 It may seem easier to start with a dataset + your favorite neural network, but that makes it very difficult to find a good question that matches that dataset.
 When you start with the question, you guarantee that you are personally invested in the question, and that you can have a unique angle or perspective that others may have not thought about yet.

 To find the dataset, you can rely on searches, especially using the keywords you identified in your literature review.
 You can also go to a few very well organized websites/repositories that have links to datasets (see [these ones](https://deeplearning.neuromatch.io/projects/docs/datasets_and_models.html) for example).
 When you find a dataset, make sure you can load it easily into google colab, either by downloading it locally and then uploading to your google drive, OR (and this is preferable/easier, especially if you don't have good internet) by directly downloading the dataset into google colab.
 You should then start working on the reformatting of the data, to put it into a format that you can apply deep learning on it (usually a multi-dimensional numpy array, or a set of images with a dataloader object in Pytorch).
 It's good to organize your dataset into a nice format early on, because that will save you time later and will make it easier to think about how to apply models to your data.

-## W1D5 and W2D1 (3h/day)
+## W1D5 and W2D1 (3h/day): Toolkits and models

 You should now have a question, a dataset and a hypothesis.
 One or more of these could be shaky/vague, and that is ok!
 As you start testing you hypothesis, the weak points of your project will become clear and then you can update what needs updating (question, dataset or hypothesis).

 Continue to [Modeling Steps 5-6](https://deeplearning.neuromatch.io/projects/modelingsteps/ModelingSteps_5through6_DL.html), selecting a toolkit and planning a model.
 For deep learning, the "toolkit" could be the specific flavor of deep learning model you want to implement (transformer, residual network etc.).
 The model planning would be the specific architecture you give to your model (how many layers, convolution size etc).
 Design  your model in pytorch and try to get it to run.
 You don't need to start training it yet: first make sure it is designed correctly.

-## W2D2 to W3D1 (3h/day)
+## W2D2 to W3D1 (3h/day): Implementation

 These days correspond roughly [Modeling Steps 7-9](https://deeplearning.neuromatch.io/projects/modelingsteps/ModelingSteps_7through9_DL.html), which primarily covers the implementation of the model and testing whether the model works correctly.
 Since you already have designed a neural network, it's time to try training it.
 This can take a lot of trial and error, but you don't need to wait for the entire training to finish.
 The cost function should decrease fairly quickly in the first few epochs, so try to optimize hyperparameters so that you get good initial reductions in the cost function.
 Warning: don't be too aggressive.
 The hyperparameters that work best for the first few iterations are likely to get stuck later on and/or lead to the parameters "exploding".
 It is often best to reduce the learning rate by a factor of 2 or so from the hyperparameters that lead to the best initial descent.